ukwa/opendata/ukwa.ds.2/index.md

 In partnership with the [Internet Archive](http://www.archive.org/) and [JISC](http://www.jisc.ac.uk/), we have obtained access to the subset of the Internet Archive's web collection that relates to the UK.
 The JISC UK Web Domain Dataset (1996-2013) contains all of the resources from the Internet Archive that were hosted on domains ending in '.uk', or that are required in order to render those UK pages.

 The collection was deposited with us in two separate traches.
 The 1996-2010 tranch is composed of 470,466 files, mostly arc.gz, with 4,494 warc.gz files, and the total size is 32TB.
 The 2011-2013 tranch runs up to April of 2013 (i.e. until the enaction of the UK's Non-Print Legal Deposit legislation), is composed of 67,834 files (24,060 warc.gz files) with a total size of 26TB.
+The first version of this dataset corresponded to the first tranch, whereas the current version of the dataset includes both tranches.

 This dataset cannot be made generally available here, but can be used to generate secondary datasets, and these can be made available under open license terms.